 Ever asked yourself the question – ‘I want to build a green roof…but it all seems so complicated.’
-If so, then this DIY Green Roof Guide may be perfect for you, wherever you are in the world.
+If so, then DIY Green Roof Guide will be perfect for you, wherever you are in the world.

 This website based guide builds on the material in our original dowloadable pdf – The DIY Guide to Green & Living Roofs which we published in 2008.
-The information contained in the original guide has been updated with new elements with more sketches and now multi-media input such as videos and is accessible in the members section online.
+The original guide has been updated, containing new elements, more sketches and now multi-media input.
+These include videos on how ‘to do specific tasks’.
+We do published public videos too on our youtube channel accessible in the members section online.

 An Online Guide to Constructing Your Own Small Scale Green Roof

-The intention of the Small Scale DIY Green Roof Guide is take some of the mystery out of how to build a green roof.
-Many sites that sell green roof products can confuse people.
+Small Scale DIY Green Roof Guide aims to take some of the mystery out of how to build a green roof.
+In contrast many sites that sell green roof products can confuse people.

-This is why the first edition of the green roof guide was published.
-The authors were both getting numerous emails from people wanting to do a green roof.
-However, it was evident that the main stumbling block was a lack of confidence and confusion on what layer went precisely where and why?
+The first edition of the green roof guide was published because of this confusion.
+In the light of the number of email both authors were getting a guide was needed.
+However, the main stumbling block was firstly was lack of confidence and, secondly confusion on what layer went precisely where and why?

 So this online guide has been created to:

-- Provide the principles behind why certain things are needed (or not) so choices can be made
+- The basic principles behind why certain things are needed (or not)

-- Simple step by step instructions (down to what nails and screws to use)
+- Simple detailed instructions (down to what nails and screws to use) – step by step

 Why an Online DIY Green Roof Guide rather than another PDF/eBook?

-Occasionally there maybe confusion over terms used or something is not completely clear.
-Any queries should be addressed via the Members’ Support Form and we will do our best to answer.
+Occasionally there maybe confusion over terms used There may be times where something is not completely clear.
+Any queries should be addressed via the Members’ Support Form and we will do our best to answer as quickly as we can.

-Although we are both only English speakers we have set up mechanisms to deal with questions in the other languages and we hope to shortly be able to launch versions of the guide in other languages.
+Although we are both only English speakers we have set up mechanisms to deal with questions in other languages.
+In time we hope to shortly be able to launch versions of the guide in other languages.